sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-single-container/index.md

 Change the `docker` `--publish` argument to make it listen on the specific interface and port on your host machine.
 For example, `docker run ... --publish 0.0.0.0:80:7080 ...` would make it accessible on port 80 of your machine.
 For more information, see "[Publish or expose port](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose)" in the Docker documentation.

 The other option is to deploy and run Sourcegraph on a cloud provider.
-For an example, see documentation to [deploy to Google Cloud](./google_cloud.md).
+For an example, see the [cloud installation section](#cloud-installation-guides).

 ### Git configuration and authentication